radaljj/Mabeg-E-Commerce/README.md

 Web application that ueses Spring boot as backend and Angular as frontend.
-This is A final year project on my university.
+This is a final year project on my university.
 The application allows users to register and login, as well as to purchase products.
 This fullstack application saves all orders to MySql database